AKSW/docs.ontowiki.net/Navigation-Extension.md

     sorting.<key>.name = "Title (e.g. By ...)"
     sorting.<key>.type = "The URI http://"

-### RDFS/OWL Class Hierarchy
+### Hierarchy configuration
+With the navigation extension you are able to create a navigation for any kind of hierarchical system for your OntoWiki.
+For each different navigation hierarchy you have to add a set of options which are described in the following.

+All configuration options start with a prefix `config.` which is followed by an id common to all configuration keys of one navigation configuration.

+    config.<id>.

-The name is used for the gui (not as an id, id is the array name)
+The name which is used for the GUI (not as an id)

-    config.classes.name = "Classes"
+    config.<id>.name = "Navigation Name"

 This option is used to disable caching for selected config

-    config.classes.cache = false
+    config.<id>.cache = {true|false}

 This option is used to configure, how much effort is used to prepare the titles of the hierarchy entries.
 The following config values are recognized:

   * titleHelper (default) (this is the fancy but slow titleHelper)
   * baseName              (just use the name after the last slash or hash)

-    config.classes.titleMode = titleHelper
+    config.<id>.titleMode = titleHelper

 If false there will be no check for visibility and this type config will be always shown in menu

-    config.classes.checkVisibility = false
+    config.<id>.checkVisibility = {true|false}

 If present, this Relation ist used for ordering the hierarchy elements.
 In addition to that, ordering can be done in DESC or ASC direction